-In 1986, Dr. Zeiter was elected to the Board of Governors of Thomas Aquinas College, where he serves as chairman of the Curriculum Committee.
+In 1986, Dr. Zeiter was elected to the Board of Governors of Thomas Aquinas College, where he serves as chairman of the Committee on Academic Affairs.
 In 2010, in honor of their decades of generosity to the College, he and Mrs. Zeiter were inducted into the Order of St. Albert.

 Interview with Dr. Zeiter (1999):

 Q. Have you always been serious about your faith?

 Yes.
 I was born Catholic from the Maronite section of North Lebanon and can trace my Catholicism to the Apostles.
 God has been most kind to me.
 I’ve never doubted my faith.
 My most memorable day was my First Communion.